Non-trivial Kazhdan-Lusztig coefficients of affine Weyl groups: Introduction

+From \cite{andersen1986inversion} and \cite{andersen1994representations} we know that some of the coefficients $\mu(y,w)$ for an affine Weyl group can be identified with the dimension of first extension group of some irreducible modules of the corresponding algebraic group over $\bar{\mathbb{F}}_p$, provided that $p$ is sufficiently large.
+This fact also increases our interest in computing the coefficient for affine Weyl groups.

-The paper is organized as follows.
-In section 1, we recall some basic facts about Springer's formula and the lowest two-sided cell of an affine Weyl group.
-In the sections 2,3,4, we handle the cases of types $\widetilde{B_n},\widetilde{C_n}$ and $\widetilde{D_n}$ respectively.
-Our main results are that if $W_a$ is an affine Weyl group of type $\widetilde{B_n}$ then the ``leading'' coefficient $\mu(y,w)$ of some Kazhdan-Lusztig polynomial $P_{y,w}$ can be $n$; if $W_a$ is an affine Weyl group of type $\widetilde{C_n}$ or $\widetilde{D_n}$ then it can be $n+1.$ The key points are to find the right elements and to compute the precise values of $\mu(y,w)$.
+This paper is organized as follows.
+In section 2, we recall some basic facts about a formula of Springer and about the lowest two-sided cell of an affine Weyl group.
+In sections 3, 4 and 5, we deal with the cases of types $\tilde B_n,\ \tilde C_n$ and $\tilde D_n$ respectively.
+Our main results are Theorem \ref{thm:Bmu}, Theorem \ref{thm:Cmu} and Theorem \ref{thm:Dmu} respectively, which say that the coefficient $\mu(y,w)$ is $n,\ n+1,\ n+1$ respectively for some $y,\ w$ in an affine Weyl group of type $\tilde B_n,\ \tilde C_n,\ \tilde D_n$ respectively.
+The key points are to find the right elements $y,w$ and then to compute value of $\mu(y,w)$.